-The BQ76942 device integrates three serial communication interfaces-an IC bus, which supports 100 kHz and 400 kHz modes with an optional CRC check, an SPI bus with an optional CRC check, and a single-wire HDQ interface.
-The BQ76942 device is configured default in IC mode, while other versions of the device may have a different default configuration (such as the BQ7694201 device, which by default is configured in SPI mode with CRC enabled).
+The BQ769142 device integrates three serial communication interfaces-an IC bus, which supports 100-kHz and 400-kHz modes with an optional CRC check, an SPI bus with an optional CRC check, and a single-wire HDQ interface.
+The default configuration for the BQ769142 device is IC mode, while other versions of the device may have a different default configuration.
 The communication mode can be changed by programming either the register or OTP configuration.
 The customer can program the device's integrated OTP on the manufacturing line to set the desired communications speed and protocol to be used at power up in operation.

-14.2 IC Communications Subsystem
+14.2 IC Communications

-The IC serial communications interface in the BQ76942 device acts as a responder device and supports rates up to 400 kHz with an optional CRC check.
-If the OTP is not programmed, the BQ76942 device will initially power up by default in 400 kHz IC mode, although other versions of the device may initially power up in a different mode (as shown in the Device Comparison Table).
-The OTP setting can be programmed on the manufacturing line, then when the device powers up, it automatically enters the selected mode per OTP setting.
+The IC serial communications interface in the BQ769142 device acts as a slave device and supports rates up to 400 kHz with an optional CRC check.
+If the OTP has not been programmed, the BQ769142 device will initially power up by default in 400 kHz IC mode, although other versions of the device may initially power up in a different mode, as described in the Device Comparison Table.
+The OTP setting can be programmed on the manufacturing line, then when the device powers up, it will automatically enter the selected mode per OTP setting.
 The host can also change the IC speed setting while in CONFIG\UPDATE mode, then the new speed setting will take effect upon exit of CONFIG\UPDATE mode.
 Alternatively, the host can use the SWAP\TO\I2C() subcommand to change the communications interface to IC immediately.

-The $I^2C$ device address (as an 8-bit value including responder address and R/W bit) is set by default as 0x10 (write), 0x11 (read), which can be changed by configuration setting.
+The IC device address (as an 8-bit value including slave address and R/W bit) is set by default as 0x10 (write), 0x11 (read), which can be changed by configuration setting.

 The communications interface includes programmable timeout capability, this should only be used if the bus will be operating at 100 kHz or 400 kHz.
-If this is enabled with the device set to 100 kHz mode, then the device will reset the communications interface logic if a clock is detected low longer than a $t{TIMEOUT}$ of 25 ms to 35 ms, or if the cumulative clock low responder extend time exceeds $\approx$ 25 ms, or if the cumulative clock low controller extend time exceeds 10 ms. If the timeouts are enabled with the device set to 400 kHz mode, then the device will reset the communications interface logic if a clock is detected low longer than $t{TIMEOUT}$ of 5 ms to 20 ms. The bus also includes a long-term timeout if the SCL pin is detected low for more than 2 seconds, which applies whether or not the timeouts above are enabled.
+If this is enabled with the device set to 100 kHz mode, then the device will reset the communications interface logic if a clock is detected low longer than a $t{TIMEOUT}$ of 25 ms to 35 ms, or if the cumulative clock low slave extend time exceeds ≈25 ms, or if the cumulative clock low master extend time exceeds 10 ms. If the timeouts are enabled with the device set to 400 kHz mode, then the device will reset the communications interface logic if a clock is detected low longer than $t{TIMEOUT}$ of 5 ms to 20 ms. The bus also includes a long-term timeout if the SCL pin is detected low for more than 2 seconds, which applies whether or not the timeouts above are enabled.

-An IC write transaction is shown in IC Write.
+IC Write shows an IC write transaction.
 Block writes are allowed by sending additional data bytes before the Stop.
-The IC logic will auto-increment the register address after each data byte.
+The IC logic autoincrement the register address after each data byte.